Movement of 1977: The end of the movement

 By the late 1970s the movement had exhausted its initial spontaneous momentum.
 The Moro kidnapping prompted many members of leftist groups outside Parliament to adhere to the motto found on the bannerhead of the Lotta Continua newspaper: "Né con lo stato, né con le Brigate Rosse" ("Neither with the State, nor with the Red Brigades").
 Several young people joined in the armed struggle while others focused on activism within parliamentary parties.
 Others – disillusioned and in despair – turned to mysticism and Eastern philosophies, while some withdrew into communities for alternative lifestyles.
 The rest of the movement retreated entirely into the private sphere, a process known as riflusso ("reflex").
 Only a few organizations remained to uphold the principles of the movement: the most notable among them was Democrazia Proletaria (Proletarian Democracy), a newly-established party which occupied space to the left of the PCI and became a reference point for many young people involved in 1980s politics.
 Several leaders and celebrities of the movement, veterans of the early experience of the 1960s, joined the nascent Italian green movement.
 Others attached themselves to the old parties (especially the Italian Socialist Party – PSI), devoting themselves to their careers: in practice, becoming yuppies.

-At the same time other new realities of youth political struggle were born; they were very localized and congregated around what became known as the Centri Sociali, which, in turn, then gave birth to the Italian anti-globalization movement.
+At the same time other new forms of organizing political struggle were born; they were very localized and congregated around self-managed social centers (Centri Sociali), which, in turn, gave birth to the Italian anti-globalization movement.